Identifying Household Pests 101

 Spiders

-2 body segments (cephalothorax and abdomen) with 8 long legs
+Arachnids with 2 body segments (cephalothorax and abdomen) and 8 long legs

 Common House Spider